mpadge/hackmd-stat-software/standards/spatial.md

 alongside that, notably including the [`GDAL` (“Geospatial Data Abstraction Library”)](https://gdal.org) and [`geos` (“Geometry Engine, Open Source”)](https://trac.osgeo.org/geos/) libraries.
-These libraries are used by, and integrated within, most spatial software commonly used today, and are likely to continue to be used.
+These libraries are used by, and integrated within, most geographical spatial software commonly used today, and are likely to continue to be used.

 While not a standard in itself, it is expected that spatial software should not, absent very convincing and explicit justification, attempt